DroverLtd/test-automation-challenge/README.md

 ### The Use Case

-Drover's most important flow is the "Booking" flow.
+Drover's one the most important flows is "sign up" during the booking process.
 So you want to make sure that at least the basic flow is working properly.
+So starting from the home page you are going to search for PCO cars and do the sign up using automation tools.

 #### Step-by-step
 * Visit the Drover's (staging environment) home page.
+* Click the link "Looking for PCO cars?".
-* Click on the blue button "Find your car".
+* Click on the blue button "Find your PCO car".
 * Pick a car.
-* On the checkout page, click on the blue button "Continue".
+* On the car details page you will a section saying "To book this car, you’ll need to create an account with us." so click on the blue button labeled "Create an account".
-* Sign up.
-* Click "Next" on Subscription length.
-* Click "Next" on Additional options.
-Select to use your own insurance.
-* Select a date & time you would like the care to be delivered.
-* Click on the blue button "Continue".
+* Fill out all the required fields and proceed with "Create an account".
-* Fill your insurance history.
+* Fill out a postcode and insurance history.
-* We will ask you for your driver's license data.
-You can use any number (E.g MORGA657054SM9IJ) and for the picture, use any file on your computer and click on "Continue".
+* We will ask you for your driver license data.
+Use any file on your computer and click on "Next".
-* Based on the data your on the step before, you might see a warning saying that you won't be able to use Drover's insurance and you need to use your own, just proceed.
-* For Payment information use this test UK credit card `4000 0082 6000 0000`.
-Everything else you can fill with anything as long as it is "valid".
-* If you get to the page "Please complete your Credit Kudos affordability check" that's it. :)
+* If you get to a page saying "You’re all set to start your car subscription!" that's it. :)

 ## What Do We Expect From You?